4abishai/NotesObs/COA/Input Output.md

 - To reduce the time involved in the polling process, a *device requesting an interrupt may identify itself directly to the processor*.
 Then, the processor can immediately start executing the corresponding ISR.
 - A device requesting an interrupt can identify itself if it has its own interrupt-request signal, or if it can send a **vector code** (like *memory address of ISR*) to the processor
 - A commonly used scheme is to *allocate permanently an area in the memory to hold the addresses of interrupt-service routines*.
 These addresses are usually referred to as **interrupt vectors**, and they are said to constitute the **interrupt-vector table**.
-- ﻿When an interrupt request arrives, the information provided by the I/O device is used as a *pointer into the interrupt-vector table*, and the address in the corresponding interrupt vector is automatically loaded into the program counter.
+- ﻿When an interrupt request arrives, the information provided by the I/O device **(vectored code)** is used as a *pointer into the interrupt-vector table*, and the address in the corresponding interrupt vector is automatically loaded into the program counter.

 **Note**:
 IO devices send interrupt vector code over the data bus.